pirica/adult-pay-sites/README.md

 # Filesmonster Repo (English)

 ## Important about this Addon.
--You can install Filesmonster Addon (+18) for [Kodi*](https://kodi.tv/download/) using this repository, to acces to all Filesmonster.com video catalogue (adult content) using your premium acount.
+- You can install Filesmonster Addon (+18) for [Kodi*](https://kodi.tv/download/) using this repository, to acces to all Filesmonster.com video catalogue (adult content) using your premium acount.
--This addon can't be used by people under 18 year old due the content avaliable on it.
+- This addon can't be used by people under 18 year old due the content avaliable on it.

 Release notes:
 - Actually just for test propouses. (beta version)